ClearwaterUK/UltrakULL/UltrakULL/README.md

 The installation section is divided into 3 parts:
 - Installing BepInEx, the modding framework
 - Installing UMM, the mod loader used for the game
-- Installing UltrakuLL, the mod itself
+- Installing UltrakULL, the mod itself

 #### Installing BepInEx: